Bailin Temple (Beijing): Architecture and artwork

 The five main structures in the temple compound are laid out on a central axis.
-Proceeding from the front gate to the rear of the temple, they are as follows: the main gate, the Devaraja Hall (Hall of the Heavenly Kings), the Hall of Attaining Perfection (Yuanjuxingjuedian), the Mahavira Hall (Daxiongbaodian) and the Vimalakirti Hall or Hall of Bodhisattva Purity (Weimoge).
+Proceeding from the front gate to the rear of the temple, they are as follows: the main gate, the Devaraja Hall (Hall of the Heavenly Kings), the Hall of Attaining Perfection (Yuanjuxingjuedian), the Mahavira Hall (Daxiongbaodian), and the Vimalakirti Hall or Hall of Bodhisattva Purity (Weimoge).

-A horizontally inscribed plaque in the handwriting of the Kangxi Emperor which reads "The Everlasting Cypress Grove" (Wangubailin) hangs on the façade of the Mahavira Hall, while statues of the Buddhas of the Three Worlds are found inside.
+A horizontally inscribed plaque in the handwriting of the Kangxi Emperor, which reads "The Everlasting Cypress Grove" (Wangubailin) hangs on the façade of the Mahavira Hall, while statues of the Buddhas of the Three Worlds are found inside.
 Behind this hall is the Hall of Vimalakirti, containing seven carved and gilded Buddha images dating from the Ming Dynasty.

-To the east of the main hall is an auxiliary hall containing two large bronze bells 2.6 metes tall cast in 1707.
+To the east of the main hall is an auxiliary hall containing two large bronze bells, 2.6 metes tall, cast in 1707.
 Their surfaces were cast with bas-reliefs of coiling dragons and a mantra to be intoned after a person's death in the hope of gaining passage to the Pure Land.

-Among the valuable relics in the temple are a complete set of printing blocks for the Tripitaka carved in the early 18th century.
+Among the valuable relics in the temple are a complete set of printing blocks for the Tripitaka, carved in the early 18th century.
 The collection has 7,240 volumes with a total of 78,230 separate blocks.
-Carved of high-grade pear wood, the blocks remain in fine condition today except for some minor cracks.
-The work of carving took six years to complete and was begun in 1733 during the reign of the Yongzheng Emperor.
-However, fewer than 200 copies of the Tripitaka were printed during the ensuing 300 years, one reason why the blocks remain in excellent condition.
+Carved of high-grade pear wood, the blocks remain in fine condition today, except for some minor cracks.
+The work of carving took six years to complete and was begun in 1733, during the reign of the Yongzheng Emperor.
+However, fewer than 200 copies of the Tripitaka were printed during the ensuing 300 years, which is why the blocks remain in excellent condition.

 The blocks were originally stored in the Hall of Military Eminence (Wuyingdian) in the Palace Museum, but were later transferred back to the temple.
 They are presently being cared for under the supervision of the Beijing Library.